PX4/PX4-user_guide/en/peripherals/camera.md

   At time of writing triggering only works on FMU pins - you can't trigger a camera using pins on the I/O board.

 <span></span>
-> **Warning** With `TRIG_PINS` set to its **default** value of 56, you can use the AUX pins 1, 2, 3 and 4 as actuator outputs (for servos/ESCs).
+> **Warning** With `TRIG_PINS=56` (default) you can use the AUX pins 1 to 4 as actuator outputs (for servos/ESCs).
-  Due to the way the hardware timers are handled (1234 and 56 are 2 different groups handled by 2 timers), this is the ONLY combination which allows the simultaneous usage of camera trigger and FMU actuator outputs.
+  With `TRIG_PINS=78`, you can use the AUX pins 1-6 as actuator outputs.
-  **DO NOT CHANGE THE DEFAULT VALUE OF `TRIG_PINS` IF YOU NEED ACTUATOR OUTPUTS.**
+  Any other combination of pins can be selected, but this will disable use of the other FMU pins as outputs.

 ## Trigger Interface Backends {#trigger_backend}